t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 ## Create and export a disk image using NDB
-The NBD server allows to export a file (which can a regular file on a filesystem or, of course, be another block device, like an LVM volume) to network clients.
+The NBD server allows to export a file (which can a regular file on a filesystem or, of course, can be another block device, like an LVM volume) to network clients.

-So, the are 2 things to do:
+So, there are 2 things to do:

-1. Creating a file that will serve as the exported NDB image For instance, for a 5G file:
+1. Creating a file that will serve as the exported NDB image.
+For instance, for a 5G file:
 ```
 dd if=/dev/zero of=/home/nbd/vostro-debian.img bs=1M count=5120
 ```

-2. Configure the NBD server to expose the image to client(s) Configuration of the `nbd-server` is fairly trivial.
+2. Configure the NBD server to expose the image to the client(s) Configuration of the `nbd-server` is fairly trivial.
 The following example is for Debian.
 - create a file `/etc/nbd-server/conf.d/`, eg. `/etc/nbd-server/conf.d/mydebian.conf`
 ```